-If your adult child is still living with you but is married, then you may be able to keep him or her on your policy, as your insurer would consider your child as a household member.
+If your adult child is still living with you but is married, then you may be able to keep him or her on your policy, as your insurer would consider your child a household member.

-In general, when your children get married and move out on their own with their spouses they will need to obtain a car insurance policy to cover their vehicles together in both their name and their spouse’s name and be taken off of the parents’ policies.
+When your children get married and move out on their own with their spouses, they will need to obtain a car insurance policy to cover their vehicles in both their and their spouse’s name and be taken off of the parents’ policies.